BCAppsLimited/StreetAs/getting-started.md

 ![Image showing the Microsoft 365 admin center assign licenses to users page.](/screenshots/gettingstarted/StreetAsGettingStartedAssignLicensesAssignUsers.png)

 Type the name of the user you want to assign the license to in the search box and with the correct user selected, click the **Assign** button to compete the process.
-You will be returned to the previous page where you can will see which users have a license assigned.
+You will be returned to the previous page where you will see which users have a license assigned.

 ![Image showing the Microsoft 365 admin center assign licenses page after the licenses have been assigned.](/screenshots/gettingstarted/StreetAsGettingStartedAssignLicensesAfterAssign.png)